twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-14-giving%zh.rst

 There are two kinds of rich people, i.e., richest and super-richest.
 For richest wealth and fortunes, external causes are possible (it even still more or less has to depend on past kamma, i.e., having merits in the past; on the four wheels discourse, AN.
 4.31 Cakkasuttaṃ).
 We can find these richest men at the Buddha’s time and modern day (e.g., Anāthapiṇḍika and Bill Gate).
 For super-richest people, it mostly has to depend on past kamma (e.g., in the Buddha’s time, there were five super-richest persons, i.e., Jotika, Jatila, Mendaka, Punna and Kākavaliya).
 You cannot find the super-richest person in these days.
 There is worldly happiness which is wholesome and blameless.
 We can enjoy them but should not get lost in it.

 There is also spiritual happiness which transcending of dukkha.
 So, the Buddha was not a pessimist but a great optimist.
 He penetrated all kinds of happiness clearly and thoroughly.
-Worldly happiness is inferior and not to last long when not using and enjoying it properly and wisely; it can lead to a lot of suffering oneself and others.
+Worldly happiness is inferior and not to last long when not using and enjoying it properly and wisely; it can lead to a lot of suffering for oneself and others.
 Therefore, the Buddha taught the way to the true and great happiness (i.e., Nibbāna).
 Worldly happiness is connected with craving, greed and clinging which always lead to birth, ageing, sickness and death.
 Every Buddha should practice dāna and other wholesomeness always with the intention and wish of transcending dukkha.

 In the following I want to describe the power of kamma on great faith (saddhā) and generosity (cāga).
 It was connected to the five super-richest people in the time of Buddha Gautama.
 All of them were in Aṅga and Magadha regions both be longed to king Bimbisāra.
 They were; 1.
 Jotika 2.
 Jatila 3.
 Mendaka 4.
 Punna and 5.
 Kākavaliya

 1. Jotika: Born into a rich family in Rājagaha.
 He owned a stately mansion with seven tiered pinnacles.
 It was surrounded by seven walls, each of which had an entrance guarded by celestial demons (yakkhas).
 According to the story it was built with the help of Sakka—king of the gods and decorated with gold and jewels.

-The fame of his wealth spread form and wide and become a tourist spot.
+The fame of his wealth spread to far and wide and became a tourist spot.
 All his wealth and fortunes were the results of his past generosity.
 It connected to two of his past lives.
-The first one was he and his elder brother offered sugar came juice to many Pacceka-buddha.
-He made the wish of enjoyed the result of merit and at last realized Nibbāna.
+The first one was he and his elder brother offered sugar came juice to many Pacceka-buddhas.
+He made the wish of enjoying the result of merit and at last realized Nibbāna.
 His elder brother only made the wish of realization of Nibbāna.
 After death, both of them were born in heaven.
 Next life both of them were born into a rich family by the names of Sena and Aparājita at the time of Buddha Vipassi.
 The elder brother Sena entered the monastic order after listening to the Buddha Vipassi’s teaching and became an arahant.
 Aparājita asked his brother what he had to do with his wealth.
 Ven.
 Sena asked him to build a perfume chamber for the Buddha.
 He built it with gold and jewels spreading around in and outside the chamber.
 The lesson here is merit made by taṇhā prolonging dukkha in saṁsāra.

 Because of his strong faith and generosity, he gained his wealth in his last life as Jotika.
 After Ajātasattu became king, the king tried to take his mansion by force but did not success (celestial demons protected the place).
 At last, he ordained as a monk and became arahant.

-2. Jatila: After Buddha Kassapa passed away, an arahant want round for donations to build a stupa (made of gold) to enshrine the relics (sarīra) of the Buddha.
+2. Jatila: After Buddha Kassapa passed away, an arahant went around for donations to build a stupa (made of gold) to enshrine the relics (sarīra) of the Buddha.
 The arahant came to the house of a goldsmith (past life of Jatila).
 At that time, the goldsmith and his wife were engaged in a heated quarrel.
 The goldsmith shouted to the arahant by saying as throwing the stupa into the river and went away.
 The wife warned him of his seriousness of the wrong speech.
 So, the goldsmith realized his mistake and wanted to make the atonement for it.
 Therefore, he made some gold flowers, put them into three gold pots and offered them to put into the relics chamber of the stupa of the Buddha.
 The goldsmith had three sons and only the youngest son helping him to make the gold flowers and pots.

 In this last life as Jatila he was born from a rich man’s daughter who had an illicit love affair.
 She put the baby into a pot and floated it down the river stream. (the result of his unwholesome speech in the past life).
 A young woman was bathing in the stream found it and adopted the boy as her son.
 Later she sent him to Taxila for education where Jatila stayed at the house of a merchant.
 In due course he married the daughter of the merchant.
 After the marriage, a large mound of gold appeared at the backyard of their new house (the result of offered gold to relic chamber).
 Three sons were born to the couple.
 Before becoming a monk, he wanted to inherit his wealth to the sons and made a test for them.
 He gave them a mattock and asked them to dig the gold mound.
 Only the youngest son could dig the gold mound like a clay mound (the result of helping the goldsmith in his past life to make the gold flowers and pots.
 These three sons were related to the three sons of the goldsmith).
 Jatila became an arahant within a few days.